 Girls’ School Project

-The girls portrayed in these photographs are from the west remote Himalayan region of Nepal.
-These girls belong to the poorest of families and are considered as untouchables or also known as “Dalits” in their villages.
-This means that these children cannot attend a public school or any other schools in Nepal to get a formal education especially women in these remote regions.
-Therefore, the Khawalung Foundation plans to build and establish a well-rounded school for these underprivileged girls and enroll at least 20 girls and provide them an equal opportunity to have an education and chance for a better life.
-The Khawalung Foundation has already initiated this project and has received permission and a certificate from the education ministry of Nepal to enroll and teach children in Nepal.
+If we believe in human rights, in the right to vote, in equal rights, in the dignity and right of an individual to seek freedom and happiness, then education should also be a fundamental, universal human right.
+Education is the great equalizer to level the playing field, without which an individual cannot hope to realize or actualize their inherent potential, talents, or abilities.
+Therefore, the Khawalung Foundation plans to build and establish a well-rounded school for these underprivileged girls and enroll, initially, at least 20 girls and provide them with an equal opportunity to have an education and a chance for a better life.
+The Khawalung Foundation has already initiated the project and has received permission and a certificate from the education ministry of Nepal to enroll and teach children in Nepal.
 For the short term, the Khawalung Foundation plans to rent a small building next to the Khawalung Monastery and start enrolling children at the Khawalung School.